UGHE’s Inaugural Class of Medical Students Pledges Commitment to Health Equity

 On July 10th, 2019, a new era of global health education began in Butaro, Rwanda.
 The University of Global Health Equity matriculated its inaugural class of medical students, who will spend the next six years on campus as part of the university’s new Bachelor of Medicine, Bachelor of Surgery/Master of Science in Global Health Delivery (MBBS/MGHD) program.
 These young and aspiring global health leaders, all hailing from Rwanda, have a commitment to health equity and a passion for developing stronger health systems in their home country.

 To demonstrate this commitment, every student has signed an Umusanzu Agreement.
-Under Umusanzu, which means “contribution” in Kinyarwanda, one of the official languages of Rwanda, students pledge to work with the government of Rwanda for five years in underserved communities in exchange for a full scholarship to UGHE.
+Under Umusanzu, which means “contribution” in Kinyarwanda, one of the official languages of Rwanda, students pledge to work with the government of Rwanda for 6-9 years in underserved communities in exchange for a full scholarship to UGHE.
 The scholarships themselves are funded by private charitable contributions.

 Umusanzu is at the heart of UGHE’s mission of building the next generation of global health leaders.
 The university believes that financial capacity should not determine one’s ability to pursue a career in global health and that removing these financial barriers to medical education will create a more diverse field of medical professionals that will lead to more equitable health outcomes.